iendicott/Home-Assistant/SunSynk ESP Code/README.md

 https://github.com/iendicott/Home-Assistant/blob/main/SunSynk%20ESP%20Code/ESP%20Inverter.yaml

 ## Disclaimer.
-The project is something I have developed and researched myself.

 I cannot accept any responsibility for any damage caused to your equipment.
 Please install at your own risk.